Gaglia88/sparker/README.md

 # SparkER
-_An Entity Resolution framework developed in Scala for Apache Spark._
+_An Entity Resolution framework developed in Scala and Python for Apache Spark._

+**Please note that the Scala version is not maintained anymore, only the Python one is kept updated.**

 ---